verifai-ai/optimizer/README.md

 python3 bin/optimize.py -c config.json -tr FIFO_knobs.csv -iter 3
 ```

-##  Use your existing python3 setup
+##  Use your existing python3 setup (Note: You may need to install python dependencies manually using pip3)

 Untar it and install requirements